-Dennis shared a Capability Model and a lightweight means of identifying which specific efforts will deliver the most business value (good description and template for this on the Synaptus website).
+Dennis shared a Capability Model and a lightweight means of identifying which specific efforts will deliver the most business value.
 In his approach, business value is decomposed into epics, features, and stories.
 Teams run “little agile” (i.e. Scrum, XP) processes, the PMO tracks feature flow with Kanban and steering committees or executive sponsors see the flow of epics with Kanban.
 He talked about the importance of avoiding local optimizations at the expense of delivering business value from the enterprise.
 A lot of his approach seems to be summed up in the statement, “Value trumps flow, flow trumps waste reduction.

 Dennis told a story about working with a manufacturer in an agile adoption project.
 They were 20% through the project.
 He shared the status with the customer, pointing out that the project was behind schedule.
 The customer’s response was, “I knew this agile stuff didn’t work.
 In our old process we never had these kinds of problems until we were 80 or 90% through the project.”
 The point about agile shining a light on things that are broken is one we all need to remember.
 (I experienced this first hand today helping to analyze a project and deciding how to communicate to the customer a 2% budget variation one third of the way through a $250k project.
 We wanted them to know we were measuring and how things were tracking, but we didn’t want to set off any alarms unnecessarily.)

 Obligatory controversial statement: Dennis says Jeff Patton stole his ideas for story mapping (and smiled).